uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-To add a directory, use the ``Add Directory`` tab in the second row at the top of the page, or the ``Add a new directory`` button from the ``Files`` home page.
+To add a directory, use the ``Add Directory`` tab (:ref:`userFilesAddDir`) in the second row at the top of the page, or the ``Add a new directory`` button from the ``Files`` home page.

-To add a new directory, you must give the filepath of the new directory and a brief description of the directory.
+To add a new directory, the filepath of the new directory is required and a brief description of the directory is optional.
 Then click the ``Create new directory`` button.

 .. _userFilesAddDir: